TeamGraphix/graphix/CONTRIBUTING.md

 For other depencencies for the docs build, see `docs/requirements.txt`.

-Before comitting the code, make sure to format/lint it with `pre-commit`.
+Before comitting the code, make sure to format it with `pre-commit`.
 To format a python file, just run in the top level of the repository:

 ```bash